Newsroom

 As artificial intelligence becomes a primary interface to the Internet, multilingual compatibility and digital identifiers are more important than ever.
 This UA Day event explores how Universal Acceptance, language infrastructure, and inclusive data practices together enable meaningful participation in the digital world.

-The program brings together leaders from the Internet technical community, civil society, and language communities to discuss how we can ensure that everyone can navigate the Internet in their own language.
+The program, hosted by CODI in collaboration with UNESCO and ICANN brings together leaders from the Internet technical community, civil society, language communities, and intergovernmental agency, to discuss how we can ensure that everyone can navigate the Internet in their own language.

 Opening Keynote